John-Frye/evaluating_teen_pregnancy_policy_in_baltimore/README.md

 1. Opportunity Insights' [Opportunity Atlas](https://www.opportunityatlas.org/): Online database of anonymous data following 20 million Americans from childhood to mid-30s with the goal of identifying areas of the United States with best and worst social mobility.
 2. Baltimore Neighborhood Indicators Alliance [Vital Signs Open Data Portal](https://vital-signs-bniajfi.hub.arcgis.com): Community-based data points that give a snapshot of overall health and economic growth of a neighborhood.

-Defining Data Parameters:
+Defining Data Parameters: Each variable was categorized by census tract and neighborhood name.
-1. Teen Pregnancy Rate:
+1. Teen Pregnancy Rate: percentage of pregnant women ages 13-19
 2. Access to Prenatal Care: percentage of women who had access to prenatal care in the first trimester of pregnancy
 3. Middle School Attendance: percentage of middle school students
-4. Children Living in Poverty:
+4. Children Living in Poverty: percentage of persons under age of 18 living in households where total income fell below the poverty threshold out of all children in households in the specific neighborhood.
-5. Juvenile Arrest Rate:
+5. Juvenile Arrest Rate: number of persons aged 10 to 17 arrested per 1,000 juveniles
-6. Domestic Violence Rate:
+6. Domestic Violence Rate: rate of calls to emergency 911 for domestic violence per 1,000 residents

 ### Data Analysis
 Before delving into the prevalence of risk factors in each neighborhood, a multiple linear regression model identified the risk factors that were correlated with teenage pregnancy.
 ![Alt text](Multiple_Linear_Regression.png)
 P-values below the stastical benchmark of 0.05 indicates that out of all risk factors in question, access to prenatal care, children living in poverty, and prevalance of domestic violence are the three variables that are statistically significant enough to influence teen pregnancy rates in a specific neighborhood.
 An overall R-squared value of 0.52, though not close to 1.0, proves that approximately half of the variation in teen pregnancy rates can be attributed to the influence of the statistically significant risk factors.
-The standard error value of 0.105 confirms the validity of the modeled regression line - actual data points fall close to the predictive trendline, so it is an accurate model to use when predicting teen pregnancy rate.
+The standard error value of 0.105 confirms the validity of the modeled regression line; actual data points fall close to the predictive trendline, so it is an accurate model to use when predicting teen pregnancy rate.

 ![Alt text](Outcomes_Correlations.png)
-Looking further into how the previously identified risk factors affect teen pregnancy, the following correlations between are observed:
-1. There is a relatively strong negative correlation between teen pregnancy and access
+Looking further into how the previously identified risk factors affect teen pregnancy, the following correlations between are observed: there is a relatively strong negative correlation between teen pregnancy and access to prenatal care - the higher the percentage of mothers who received prenatal care, the lower the teen pregnancy rates.
+There is a weak negative correlation between teen pregnancy and children living in poverty.
+Although this negative correlation is negligible, it suggests the neighborhoods with higher percentages of children living in poverty may actually have lower teen pregnancy rates.
+This contradicts previous research